 The tool is open source, and as such open to a public scrutiny, if any doubt arises.
 I have already tested it extensively on my Pimax 5k+ and OG Vive and collected outputs from others who helped me to test it for Rift CV1, Pimax 8k, and Index, but will be very much interested in receiving more info about basically any other headset.
 If the info proves consistent, I would most likely publish it as a database on the web.

 For exchanging and comparing all the data, the tools supports a normalized output in a JSON file, which includes all the information otherwise printed in a readable form.
-If anyone would be willing to share that info with me about his/her headsets just send me a PM and we will see how to do it best.
+If anyone would be willing to share that info with me, have a look at this (https://risa2000.github.io/hmdgdb/contributing.html) about how to do it and let me know.

 You can grab the binary on the github directly here (https://github.com/risa2000/hmdq/releases).